 In 1966, American raku ceramicist Paul Soldner selected the site for what is now Anderson Ranch Arts Center, forming the foundation for a thriving ceramics program.
 Then and now, Anderson Ranch is a place where students exchange ideas and examine ceramic art and pottery-making techniques.
 It has always been a place where seminal moments of growth happen in an artist’s creative and critical thinking.
 Here, both beginning and emerging artists gain strong fundamental support, while established artists achieve new perspectives and advance their techniques.

 The Ranch Ceramics team provides support, feedback and technical problem solving, giving each artist the freedom to experiment and grow.
 Our primary focus is on personal advancement through a process of creative discovery.
 We also offer community engagement through events like our Locals’ Clubs “Circle of Fire” where artists engage with the Ranch outside of the workshop setting.

 The Soldner Ceramics Center makes up more than 10,000 square feet in three buildings.
 The Lyeth/Lyon kiln building is equipped with gas, electric, soda and wood kilns for both oxidation and reduction firings at all temperature ranges.
 The Ranch offers three wood kilns, four gas reduction kilns, one soda kiln and eleven high-temperature electric kilns.

-Anderson Ranch is happy to extend a 20% Summer Workshop tuition discount for NCECA members.
+Anderson Ranch is happy to extend a 20% tuition discount in summer one- or two-week adult workshops for NCECA members.
 Please register online and then email firstname.lastname@example.org with your membership information and we will make the adjustment once you are in the system.
 You are also welcome to call 970-924-5089 to register.

 Many of the items you'll need are available in the ArtWorks Store.
 Please click "View Full Supply List" to see a comprehensive list of items you'll need for this workshop.